iziteq/izi-task-runner/README.md

 ## Configure tasks

-Tasks can be set and configurured using `./config/config.js`
+Tasks can be set and configured using `./config/config.js`

 Example of command description: